Quality Connectors Boost Rail Industry Dependability

 Ruggedized for the Rail Industry

-In railroad applications, connectors must meet a gauntlet of international standards, beginning with EN 50155, which covers electronic equipment used on rolling stock (rail cars) for railway applications.
+In railroad applications, connectors must meet international standards, beginning with EN 50155, which covers electronic equipment used on rolling stock (rail cars) for railway applications.
 This standard defines performance parameters for components that are exposed to the rugged environmental conditions that are common to rail applications, including temperature, humidity, shock, vibration, and other parameters.
 Designers must confirm that components that deliver the desired performance can also endure these conditions and meet all additional country-specific standards.

 “Connector manufacturers can usually provide that information, as product development is usually application driven,” says Moore.
 Rail applications have always emphasized ruggedization, but as rail networks increasingly merge with smart city infrastructure and multimodal connected technologies, communications solutions must also deliver the high level of signal integrity and performance expected of stationary systems.